 I find that people either love raisins or hate them.
 If you’re one of the former, these bagels are for you.
 I’ve added a bit of cinnamon to the dough, but the only sweetness comes from the raisins.

 Try these fluffy cinnamon rolls for your next weekend breakfast!
 The brown sugar & cinnamon filling is just sweet enough, and the rolls are finished with a slightly tangy buttermilk glaze.

 **Seasonal** This is the style of crumb cake that I grew up eating.
 The base is a slightly sweet, buttery sweet dough, and it’s topped with loads of streusel.
-For my latest variation, I’ve added a layer of raspberry jam between the dough & the topping.
-Get it while you can–it’ll be around for a limited time!
+I’ve added a layer of jam between the dough & the topping.
+The flavor will change seasonally, so check my weekly market menu email for what’s currently available.

 The Round Rock Farmers market is held every Saturday (all year long, rain or shine) from 10:00am to 2:00pm.
 The market is located in the University Oaks Shopping Center, at 201 University Oaks Blvd. in Round Rock.
 More details can be found on the event page on Facebook.

 Sign up for my email list to get the market menu each week!
 If you’re planning to come to the market and would like to pre-order items from that menu, you can email me or text me at 512-591-8339.